cburgdorf/swiftcore.js/README.md

 });
 ```

-##This all looks good but I dislike that you invoke functions with one single configuration object instead of single parameters
+##This all looks good but I dislike that you invoke functions with one single configuration object instead of multiple parameters

 Hey, that's cool with me!
 Swiftcore was designed with the [open closed principle](http://en.wikipedia.org/wiki/Open/closed_principle) in mind.
 You can trivially extend it to your needs!